mishalhossin/ClydeAI-web-Bridge/README.md

 curl -X POST -H "Content-Type: application/json" -d '{"content": "Hello, this is a test message!"}' http://localhost/chat
 ```

-Upon receiving the request, the self-bot will send the message to the specified channel on Discord.
+Upon receiving the request, the self-bot will send the message to the @Clyde on Discord and return response

 ### Note